How PEF can contribute to a more sustainable food system

 Sustainable food systems refer to the practices and policies that aim to produce and distribute food in a way that is socially, economically, and environmentally sustainable.

-The topic is complex, and there are many different strategies and approaches being developed and implemented to achieve a more sustainable food system.
+The topic is complex, and many different strategies and approaches are being developed and implemented to achieve a more sustainable food system.

-One technology alone, like PEF, can not solve all problems but can contribute significantly and make a real difference.
-Let’s have a closer look on how pulsed electric field treatment can contribute to a more sustainable food production system.
+Although PEF technology, can contribute to enhancing extraction of byproducts and upcycling, one technology alone, like PEF, can not solve all problems but can contribute significantly and make a real difference.
+Let’s have a closer look at how pulsed electric field treatment can contribute to a more sustainable food production system.

 PEF - Contributing To Dematerialization, more from less